Europe Day: History

 The Council of Europe was founded on 5 May 1949, and hence it chose that day for its celebrations when it established the holiday in 1964.

 The "Europe Day" of the EU was introduced in 1985 by the European Communities (the predecessor organisation of the EU).
-The date commemorates the Schuman Declaration of 9 May 1950, put forward by Robert Schuman, which proposed the pooling of French and West German coal and steel industries.
+The date commemorates the Schuman Declaration of 9 May 1950, put forward by Robert Schuman, which proposed the pooling of French, Italian and West German coal and steel industries.
 This led to the creation of the European Coal and Steel Community, the first European Community, established on 18 April 1951.

 A "raft of cultural icons" was launched by the European Commission in 1985, in reaction to the report by the ad hoc commission "for a People's Europe" chaired by Pietro Adonnino.
 The aim was to facilitate European integration by fostering a Pan-European identity among the populations of the EC member states.
 The European Council adopted "Europe Day" along with the flag of Europe and other items on 29 June 1985, in Milan.

 Following the foundation of the European Union in 1993, observance of Europe Day by national and regional authorities increased significantly.
 Germany in particular has gone beyond celebrating just the day, since 1995 extending the observance to an entire "Europe Week" (Europawoche) centered on 9 May.
 In Poland, the Schuman Foundation, a Polish organisation advocating European integration established in 1991, first organised its Warsaw Schuman Parade on Europe Day 1999, at the time advocating the accession of Poland to the EU.

 Observance of 9 May as "Europe Day" was reported "across Europe" as of 2008.
 In 2019, 9 May became an official public holiday in Luxembourg each year, to mark Europe Day.
 The EU's choice of the date of foundation of the European Coal and Steel Community rather than that of the EU itself established a narrative in which Schuman's speech, concerned with inducing economic growth and cementing peace between France and Germany, is presented as anticipating a "vocation of the European Union to be the main institutional framework" for the much further-reaching European integration of later decades.

-The European Constitution would have legally enshrined all the European symbols in the EU treaties, however the treaty failed to be ratified in 2005, and usage would continue only in the present de facto manner.
+The European Constitution would have legally enshrined all the European symbols in the EU treaties; however, the treaty failed to be ratified in 2005, and usage would continue only in the present de facto manner.
 The Constitution's replacement, the Treaty of Lisbon, contains a declaration by sixteen members supporting the symbols.
 The European Parliament "formally recognised" Europe Day in October 2008.

 Celebrations and commemorations

 Open Doors Day

-The EU institutions open their doors to the public every year in Brussels and Strasbourg, allowing citizens to visit the places where decisions impacting their day-to-day lives are made.
+The EU institutions open their doors to the public every year in Brussels and Strasbourg, allowing citizens to visit these places.
 Moreover, many of these organize commemorative events to honor the historical importance of the date.

 The bodies that choose to make this symbolic gesture are: